 Neighborhood based organizations (NBO's) are locally based, many of which work on-the-ground to empower their communities and improve their neighborhoods.
 Giving directly to NBO's demonstrates an intentional commitment to New York City neighborhoods.
 General operating funds in particular are considered very valuable as they give organizations the flexibility they need to carry out their missions day-today and respond to new and emerging needs.
 One challenge nonprofits like ANHD members often face is the changing nature of grant priorities.
-The work our members do - from specific projects such as building and managing affordable housing to longer-term organizing for social change takes time and requires funding that will support staff and resources over the longneighborhood based organizations.
+The work our members do - from specific projects such as building and managing affordable housing to longer-term organizing for social change takes time and requires funding that will support staff and resources over the longterm, with funding that is flexible enough to understand the ebbs and flows of the nonprofit work.
+This may not be flashy, but it is proven to be effective.
+Multiyear funding and general operating support are two ways that foundations can demonstrate their commitment to the grassroots community development and organizing work CDCs do so effectively.

+TABLE 53

-2014: HIGHEST PERCENTAGES OF GRANTS TO NYC DEPOSITS (\$ MILLIONS)
+2014: HIGHEST PERCENTAGES OF GRANTS

+TO NYC DEPOSITS (\$ MILLIONS)